Passthrough FrSky Telemetry Protocol¶

 ArduPilot’s Passthrough FrSky telemetry protocol is an open protocol that is free to use.
 Yaapu FrSky Telemetry Script for OpenTX is a free script for OpenTX that will display it on your TX.
 FlightDeck is an OpenTX paid app for Taranis that uses passthrough telemetry.

 This also allows parameter update and certain MAVLink commands to be sent from and OpenTX transmitter to the autopilot.
 (See Yaapu Bi-Directional Telemetry GCS)

 The ArduPilot passthrough telemetry specification including data packets and message rates is available as a spreadsheet.

-An X series FrSky SmartPort receiver from this list:
+- An FrSky SmartPort receiver